rdi-caveman/AdventOfCode2021/README.md

 Day 19: **Beacon Scanner** Piece together a map of all beacons by indentify overlaps.
 Location, location location.
 Day 20: **Trench Map**  Image enhancement of infinite sized picture.
 Like the game of Life.
 Day 21: **Dirac Dice** God does not play dice, but when he does he plays Dirac Dice
 Day 22: **Reactor Reboot**  Interesecting cubes are turned on or off.
+Day 23: **Amphipod**  Play tower of Hanoi with Amphipods.
+Day 24: **Arithmetic Logic Unit**  Find the largest and smallest valid model numbers.
+Day 25: **Sea Cucumber**  Eastbound and Southbound Sea Cucumbers collide.